unevens/hiir/readme.txt

 3. Using hiir
 -------------

-To avoid any collision, names have been encapsulated in the namespace "hiir".
+To avoid any collision, names have been encapsulated in the namespace “hiir”.
-So you have to prefix every name of this library with hiir:: or put a line "using namespace hiir;" into your code.
+So you have to prefix every name of this library with hiir:: or put a line “using namespace hiir;” into your code.
+Includes are expecting to find headers in a “hiir” directory; make sure this location is available from your compiler.

 The filter design class is PolyphaseIir2Designer.
 It generates coefficients for the filters from a specification: stopband attenuation, transition bandwidth and/or number of coefficients.

 The main processing classes are Downsampler2x*, Upsampler2x* and PhaseHalfPi*.
 The suffix indicates the implementation.
-Choose "Fpu" if you are not sure about the right one to use.
-All implementations of a class category have the same function syntax, so you can use them with C++ templates.
+Choose “Fpu” if you are not sure about the right one to use.
+All implementations of a class category have the same function syntax, so you can use them easily with C++ templates.

 The implementations should have a consistent behaviour, based on the FPU one.
 Some of them have specific requirement, like object alignment in memory or